asimihsan/mindgames-webpage/data/puzzle/colourama/description.md

 ### About ColouRama

-This program is free to use and distribute for personnel use only, cannot be used for commercial purposes.
+This program is free to use and distribute for personal use only, cannot be used for commercial purposes.
 Icons used in this program may also have copyright conditions.